Overview - UAL Level 3 Extended Diploma in Acting

 What will I study?

-The UAL Level 3 Extended Diploma in Acting is equivalent to three A-Levels and suitable for progression onto Higher Education.
-Typical projects will focus on Principles of Acting, Rehearsing and Performing, Performing to an Audience and Performing Arts Business.
-There will be an opportunity to participate in at least one musical theatre performance.
-During your studies, you will also develop your interpersonal, critical and decision-making abilities, which will serve you well in future life.
+The UAL Level 3 Extended Diploma in Performing and Production Arts (Acting pathway) is equivalent to three A-Levels and suitable for progression onto Higher Education.
+In your first year, you will develop your skills in voice and movement, and typical projects include performing scripted works and devising theatre.
+In year two, you will study classical theatre, directing and learn how to prepare for auditions.
+You will also have the opportunity to study a 'specialist' subject area and participate in at least one musical theatre performance.
+Throughout the course, you will develop your interpersonal, critical and decision making abilities, which will serve you well in a range of careers.

 Are there any extra-curricular activities?